thewca/wca-documents/documents/policies/external/Competition Requirements.md

       3. A round may have a cutoff.
 A round with a cutoff is a combined round, with the formats as per [WCA Regulation 9b)](wca{regulations/#9b}).
    2. Only results from events that appear on the competition website in the Events tab and Schedule will be recognized.
       1. Other events may only be held unofficially.
-   3. If the main event of the competition is not the 3x3x3 Cube, it should be publicly mentioned in the competition's information.
+   3. If the main event of the competition is not the 3x3x3 Cube, it should be publicly mentioned in the competition's information section of the 'General info' tab.
-      1. The main event should be the main focus of the competition by being recognizable in the competition schedule and having an appropriate proportion of rounds and attempts.
+      1. The main event should be recognizable in the competition schedule and having an appropriate proportion of rounds and attempts.
    4. An additional event may be added upon the WCA Delegate's request at the discretion of the WCAT.
 The competition must meet the following requirements for an additional event to be added:
       1. The competition is at least 7 days away.
       2. A registration period for the competition must have a minimum of 72 hours before it closes.